SaVI Postgraduate Courses

-Two course are run by SaVI at UCT.
+SaVI has convened two postgraduate courses between 2015 and 2017 at UCT.
 These are POL5042F: Peace building: Issues and Problems and PBL5660S: Issues in Crime and Justice: Organised Non-State Violence in Africa.
-Both courses will be offered in 2016.
+Both courses will be not offered in 2018.

 POL5042F: Peace building: Issues and Problems